Dazaifu shrine - Fukuoka Travel Guide

 Address: 1 Chome-4-23 Imaizumi, Chuo Ward, Fukuoka, 810-0021, Japan

 Seafood is truly a must-try when in Japan.
 Craving for some?
-Have a taste of their fresh, abundant seafood when in Fish Man izakaya.
-Try their mouthwatering dishes from donburi (rice bowls), tempura, and meat and veg dishes.
+Sample their fresh, abundant seafood at Fish Man izakaya.
+Try their mouthwatering dishes, including donburi (rice bowls), tempura, and meat and vegetable dishes.
 Sushi, sashimi, and other fish dishes are also a must-try!

 Kyouniku